ABartzGit/angelabartz/README.md

 | [Build a Free Search Chatbot for a MadCap Flare Help System](https://abartzgit.github.io/angelabartz/blog/build-free-chatbot-in-flare-help-system/) | Building a lightweight search chatbot for an existing help system |
 | [Create a Website with MkDocs and GitHub Pages](https://abartzgit.github.io/angelabartz/blog/mkdocs-site/) | Building and publishing a documentation-style website with MkDocs |
 | [The Value of a Technical Writing Manager](https://abartzgit.github.io/angelabartz/blog/tw-manager-value/) | How technical writing managers connect documentation, engineering, product, and organizational goals |

-## A little more about me

-I grew up in metro Detroit, moved to the Bay Area in 2008, and have called the Seattle area home since 2017.

-I have a habit of turning hobbies into small technical projects, including sites for my [book group](https://sjvkirkland.github.io/womens-book-group/) and [D&D campaign](https://abartzgit.github.io/ravenlost/).

-I'm naturally curious and usually have a project underway, whether I'm learning a new tool, experimenting with a website, or figuring out how something works.

 ## About this repository